TTuikka/portfolio/README.md

 This is a portfolio-repository for my career as a software developer.
 A list of my projects can be found [here](#projects-).

-I'm currently studying web-development at [JAMK University of Applied Sciences](https://www.jamk.fi/en), and I'm looking for internship- and job-opportunities to launch my professional career.

 ## About me ⛷️

 I am a newly graduated sofware developer from [JAMK University of Applied Sciences](https://www.jamk.fi/en).
 In the first half of 2025 I spent six months as a developer intern at G-Tronic Oy, where I worked on the internal ERP-system, in a fullstack role mainly with Python, JavaScript (+ JQuery) and MariaDB.
 Some notable new features I created during the internship were a warehouse management system, bidding platform for material orders and a tool for handling order packaging and collection.
 During the rest of my studies I gathered a wide set of skills on web-development and I specialized myself in fullstack-development, mainly on JavaScript and its relating technologies.